roback7/Systems2/README.md

-# Systems2
+# Systems2 Virus Scanner

-First run gcc user.c -o user
-Run the makefile.
+# By Kenny Roback and Bofan Wu

+Run "$ make" in console
+Then "$ ./scanner.sh" to run program